-So we have a highly vested interest in our right to voluntarily seek professional counseling and life coaching and to attend workshops and support groups, if we wish, in pursuit of our goal to minimize, to the extent possible — or at least manage — our same-sex attractions in ways that align with our faith, our values, our beliefs, morals and life goals.
+So we have a highly vested interest in our right to voluntarily seek professional counseling or life coaching and to attend workshops and support groups, if we wish, in pursuit of our goal to minimize, to the extent possible — or at least manage — our same-sex attractions in ways that align with our faith, our values, our beliefs, and life goals.

 Our Own Experience As Clients

-And a great many of us — not everyone, obviously, but many or maybe even most — have found this kind of counseling to be highly effective:
+A great many of us — not everyone, obviously, but many or maybe even most — have found this kind of counseling to be highly effective:

 It was one of the best choices I have made for my life.
 Even though I entered therapy wanting to “resolve” my homosexuality, what I really got was a shift in perspective in which I learned to love and accept myself just as I am — and that I don’t need to change to be a good person who is whole and loved.

 This outcome came as a surprise to me, and even 5-plus years after terminating therapy, I believe that I am the happy and well-adjusted person I am for having had this particular therapeutic experience.

 Therapy changed my life dramatically.
 I was sexually “acting out” uncontrollably, and it was not the life I wanted.
 As I did the work that I needed to heal, I realized that, for me, SSA is just a symptom and not a cause.
 When I began to heal my wounds toward my father and other men, my sexual attraction toward men diminished.
 I will always need to have strong non-sexual relationships with men, but I no longer need to have sex with men.